AI for the Life Sciences

 3. What is the evidence?
 Held-out benchmark performance?
 Prospective experiment?
 Cross-laboratory replication?
 Vendor-reported internal evaluation?

-A claim that survives steps 1-4 is at minimum demonstrated for the specific task and dataset.
-A claim that fails step 4 (no falsifying experiment, or the experiment has not been done) is either theoretical or beyond current capabilities.
+A claim that survives these questions is at minimum demonstrated for the specific task and dataset.
+A claim that cannot name the missing evidence is either theoretical or beyond current capability.

 The Capability Landscape

 The handbook organizes life sciences AI into six parts.
-Each part contains several chapters that apply the evidence framework to a specific model class.
+Each part contains several chapters that apply the five-question standard to a specific model class.

 Part I: Foundations (this part)